Galaxoid-Labs/dld/README.md

   - `0` - Add link
   - `1` - Upvote link
   - `2` - Downvote link
 - The fourth portion of the link is the actual link.
 This is the link that is to be stored.
-The link should be a valid URL and should start with `http://` or `https://`.
+The link should be a valid URL.
 We will describe what should be available for verification in the link below.

 ### Link verification